What’s the lowdown?

 - There are lots of things your partner and you can do to help remediate it and there are many ways to stay intimate without having sex

-- You can book a 30 or 45 minute sex coaching session with The Lowdown’s certified sex and intimacy coach, Lucy
+- You can book a 30 or 45 minute sex coaching session with The Lowdown’s certified sex and intimacy coach, Lucy.

 Navigating sex and intimacy in a relationship can be a confusing at times, especially when you’re not sure why your partner doesn’t want to have sex.
 But it doesn’t have to be!
 If you‘d like to chat, I’m The Lowdown’s resident sex coach, and we can discuss everything from mismatched libidos, to a loss of intimacy, and lots in between.
-You can book an appointment here.

-Signs your boyfriend doesn’t want you sexually
+Signs he doesn’t want you sexually

 - He stops initiating sex and/or any kind of physical intimacy with you, like kissing, touching, or hugging